dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ```

 #### Unquoted
-When you use unqouted strings, no character will be escaped.
+When using unquoted strings, no character escaping is necessary.
 Example YAML:
 ```yaml
 unquoted: data \ data